Visceral Hypersensitivity Explained: Why 'Normal' Food Hurts You

 The mechanism in plain English

-A 2016 review in the Journal of Neurogastroenterology and Motility by Farzaei and colleagues pulled together the research (Farzaei et al., 2016).
+A 2016 review in the Journal of Neurogastroenterology and Motility by Farzaei and colleagues pulled the research together.
 The short version:

 Peripheral sensitization.
 Nerve endings in your gut wall become more excitable.
 After an inflammatory event, nerve fibers in the mucosa grow denser and their firing thresholds drop.
 They start sending pain signals in response to normal stretch, normal motility, and normal chemical cues from bacteria.
 Mast cells in the gut lining release histamine and other mediators that keep these nerves on high alert.